 In typical information systems, applications and professional services produce structured and formatted data according to business specifics.
 Each sector of activity has its modes of representation and semantics.

-- Manage the links between different types of data to facilitate the development of business applications (purchases, sales, financial movements, operations management, etc.)
+- Manage the links between different types of data.
+It facilitates the development of business applications (purchases, sales, financial movements, operations management, etc.)

-- Guarantee the integrity of the data via mechanisms that guarantee the return to the initial state in the event of a problem in the middle of an operation.
+- Guarantee the integrity of the data.
+Mechanisms guarantee the return to the initial state in the event of a problem in the middle of an operation.

-This organization of business lines has led to a “silo-ed” architecture with dependency links between business needs, applications that respond to them, and data that stem from them.
-The world’s most widely used softwares suite is marketed by the German SAP group, which has a large number of modules structured within an ERP.
+This organization of business lines has led to data silos architecture.
+It has dependency links between business needs, applications that respond to them, and data that stem from them.
+The German SAP group markets the world’s most widely used software suite.
+They have many modules structured within an ERP.